kstep/graphicsmagick/www/Hg.rst

 repository containing the full development history and the ability to select any version of the code.
-Since the local repository is fully-functional, you may use the same repository to manage your local changes to GraphicsMagick code.
+Since the local repository is fully-functional, you may use the same repository to manage your local changes to GraphicsMagick code and you may use the repository to share your changes with others.

 Web Access
 =============

-A `GraphicsMagick Hg`_ web interface is available which may be used to interactively view the latest versions of files, or the changes to files, using your web browser.
+The `GraphicsMagick repository at SourceForge`_ web interface is available which may be used to interactively view the latest versions of files, or the changes to files, using your web browser.
 Due to the way that Mercurial_ works, you may also clone a new repository from this interface via the same URL.

 Cloning the Mercurial Repository
 ==================================